Worldwide Guide

 Which tourists are most targeted by taxi & transport scams?

-Based on our documented reports, the most frequently targeted groups for taxi & transport scams are: Solo travelers, tourists arriving late at night, International arrivals, families with luggage, First-time visitors.
+Based on our documented reports, the most frequently targeted groups for taxi & transport scams are: Solo travelers, tourists arriving late at night, International arrivals, late-night arrivals, families with luggage.
 This does not mean other travelers are immune — scam operators are opportunistic and will target anyone who appears unfamiliar with local norms.

 Editorial note: Taxi & Transport scam data is compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Read our methodology →